 We are a biopharmaceutical company with a limited operating history.
 To date, we have invested substantially all of our efforts and financial resources in identifying, acquiring, and developing our products and product candidates, including conducting clinical studies and providing selling, general and administrative support for these operations.
-To date, we have funded our operations primarily from the sale of our equity securities, the sale of certain future royalties, and strategic collaboration arrangements.
+To date, we have funded our operations primarily from the sale of our equity securities, revenues from our commercial products, the sale of certain future royalties, and strategic collaboration arrangements.

 We have incurred net losses in each year since inception.
-Our net loss was \$136.1 million and \$119.0 million for the three months ended March 31, 2021 and 2020, respectively.
-Net loss for the three months ended March 31, 2021 included a loss of \$20.6 million resulting from changes in fair value of our investments in Arcturus Therapeutics Holdings Inc. (Arcturus) and Solid Biosciences Inc. (Solid) equity securities.
-Net loss for the three months ended March 31, 2020 included a gain of \$7.7 million resulting from changes in the fair value of our investment in Arcturus.
-Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from selling, general and administrative costs associated with our operations.
+Our net loss was \$152.3 million and \$136.1 for the three months ended March 31, 2022 and 2021, respectively.
+Net loss for the three months ended March 31, 2022 and 2021 included losses of \$9.3 million and \$20.6 million, respectively, resulting from changes in fair value of our investments in Arcturus Therapeutics Holdings Inc. (Arcturus) and Solid Biosciences Inc. (Solid) equity securities.
+Other than changes in the fair value of our investments, substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from selling, general and administrative costs associated with our operations.

-For the three months ended March 31, 2021, our total revenues increased to \$99.4 million, compared to \$36.3 million for the same period in 2020.
-Revenue for the three months ended March 31, 2021 and 2020 included \$42.8 million and none, respectively, in revenue from our collaboration and license agreement with Daiichi Sankyo Co., Ltd. (Daiichi Sankyo) which we executed in March 2020.
-The remainder of the increase was driven by higher revenue from Crysvita collaboration revenue in the profit-share territory, an increase in revenue for our approved products and an increase in collaboration royalty revenue.
+For the three months ended March 31, 2022 our total revenues were \$79.9 million, compared to \$99.4 million for the same period in 2021.
+Revenue for the three months ended March 31, 2022 included \$3.2 million from our collaboration and license agreement with Daiichi Sankyo Co., Ltd. (Daiichi Sankyo), as compared to \$42.8 million for the same period in 2021.
+The decrease in collaboration revenue with Daiichi Sankyo was partially offset by higher revenue from Crysvita collaboration revenue in the profit-share territory, an increase in revenue for our approved products, and an increase in collaboration royalty revenue.

-As of March 31, 2021, we had \$1,047.0 million in available cash, cash equivalents, and marketable debt securities.
+As of March 31, 2022, we had \$813.8 million in available cash, cash equivalents, and marketable debt securities.

-Critical Accounting Policies and Significant Judgments and Estimates
+Critical Accounting Estimates

-Our management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles, or GAAP.
-The preparation of these consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported expenses incurred during the reporting periods.
+Our management's discussion and analysis of our financial condition and results of operations is based on our Condensed Consolidated Financial Statements, which have been prepared in accordance with U.S. generally accepted accounting principles, or GAAP.
+The preparation of these Condensed Consolidated Financial Statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported expenses incurred during the reporting periods.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-There have been no material changes in our critical accounting policies during the three months ended March 31, 2021, as compared to those disclosed in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report.
+There have been no material changes in our critical accounting policies during the three months ended March 31, 2022, as compared to those disclosed in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" in our Annual Report.